jwkvam/bowtie/README.md

 ## The Goal

 ![@astrobiased @treycausey @vagabondjack the lack of a comprehensive production-grade Shiny-alike for Python is a Big Problem](https://cloud.githubusercontent.com/assets/86304/18606859/8ced55a6-7c70-11e6-8b5e-fba0ffcd78da.png)

-## Gallery

-Check out the [gallery](https://github.com/jwkvam/bowtie/wiki/Gallery) and feel free to add your own creations!

 ## Contributing